Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of

 New research from the University of Leiden in the Netherlands confirms what is already known; the main cause of chronic frequent headache is taking too many painkillers or anti inflammatory tablets.

 Do you suffer from chronic frequent headache?
-It's time to stop and think, not reach for the bottle of analgesics; then it's likely to progress to rebound headache.
+It is time to stop and think, not reach for the bottle of analgesics; then it is likely to progress to rebound headache.

 Do you, should you feel a headache coming on, immediately reach for a painkiller?

 Or do you perhaps take an analgesic in advance, even every day, just in case you are going to get a headache?
-That's what pain relievers are for, isn't that right?
+That is what pain relievers are for, is that not right?

 Pain relievers do offer quick relief for occasional headaches, but if you find yourself taking analgesics more than two or three days a week, you are actually contributing to the cause of your problem rather than relieving it.